University of Waterloo: Administration

 The university operates under a bicameral system of a board of governors and a senate, as legislated by the University of Waterloo Act, 1972.
 The Board of Governors has responsibility for the university's properties, affairs, and income.
 The University of Waterloo Act calls for only 36 members, each of whom must hold Canadian citizenship.
 However, the number of members in the board for the 2013–2014 academic year is 40.
-The Board has five ex officio members, including the university's chancellor and president, and the mayors of Kitchener and Waterloo.
+The Board has five ex officio members, including the university's chancellor, president and vice-chancellor, and the mayors of Kitchener and Waterloo.
 The other 32 members of the board are either elected or appointed by the various members of the university community, including alumni, faculty, and student body.
+The current and eighth president and vice-chancellor of the University of Waterloo, Bill Rosehart, began his five-year term on July 1, 2026.
+He is the first alumnus of the university to hold the office.